 A Bill to make provision for the general public to petition the Criminal Cases Review Commission to review sentences that the petitioners believe to be either too harsh or too lenient; to make provision about the review of such sentences; to make provision about the referral of such cases to the Court of Appeal or the Supreme Court; and for connected purposes.

-This bill would let members of the public ask the Criminal Cases Review Commission to re-examine sentences they believe are too harsh or too lenient.
-It sets out how such sentence reviews should be handled and explains when cases could be referred to the Court of Appeal or the Supreme Court.
-In short, it creates a new route for challenging sentences through the CCRC.
+This bill would let the general public petition the Criminal Cases Review Commission to re-examine sentences they believe are unfairly harsh or too lenient.
+It sets out how such petitions would be reviewed and when a case might be referred to higher courts, such as the Court of Appeal or the Supreme Court, along with related provisions.

-The bill is at the 2nd Reading stage in the House of Commons.
-If it progresses, it would move on to Committee stage and subsequent readings.
+The bill is at the Second Reading stage in the Commons.
+After this, it would move to committee and subsequent readings as part of the normal passage through Parliament.

 Generated 21 February 2026